com-pas/contributing/docs/DEVELOPING.md

 - Insert 'LFX Security Tool' as the label.
 - Insert the API to use, in case of our LFX Security tool projects we use [this API](https://api.security.lfx.linuxfoundation.org/v1/project/e8b6fdf9-2686-44c5-bbaa-6965d04ad3e1/issues).
 - Now you can query using JsonPath.
 To get all open high issues from the 'CoMPAS Core' project, use `issues[?(@['repository-name'] == 'compas-core')]['high-open-issues']`.
-- Choose a color and a pre- or surfix text.
+- Choose a color and a pre- or suffix text.